Kostis-S-Z/exploring_meta/README.md

 ## Run

+Bug: Currently the project depends on running the scripts through PyCharm by setting the project root as sources root.
+This will be fixed soon...

-Simply run the python scripts like so: `python3 maml_vision.py`
+~~Simply run the python scripts like so:~~ `python3 maml_vision.py`

 Change hyper-parameters / experiment settings like so:
 ```